greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/ROLLBACK_TO_SAVEPOINT.html.md

 ## <a id="section3"></a>Description

-This command roll backs all commands that were run after the savepoint was established.
+This command rolls back all commands that were run after the savepoint was established.
 The savepoint remains valid and can be rolled back to again later, if needed.

 `ROLLBACK TO SAVEPOINT` implicitly destroys all savepoints that were established after the named savepoint.